-- Approving the issuance of all certificates, including those issued to subordinate CAs and RAs - Publication of certificates - Revocation of certificates - Generation and destruction of CA signing keys - Establishing and maintaining the CA system - Establishing and maintaining the Certification Practice Statement (CPS) - Ensuring that all aspects of the CA services, operations, and infrastructure related to certificates issued under this CP are performed in accordance with the requirements, representations, and warranties of the CP.
+- Generation and destruction of CA signing keys. - Establishing and maintaining the CA system. - Establishing and maintaining the Certification Practice Statement (CPS). • - Ensuring that all aspects of the CA services, operations, and infrastructure related to certificates • issued under this CP are performed in accordance with the requirements, representations, and warranties of the CP.